 Using an electric mixer, beat the cream cheese and sugar in a large bowl until smooth and fluffy.
 Beat the eggs on low speed, one at a time, stopping to scrape well after each addition and beating only enough to incorporate each egg.
 Add the pumpkin and the remaining ingredients and beat until just mixed.
 Pour the filling into the prepared crust.

-Place the springform pan on two layers of wide heavy duty aluminum foil and carefully wrap.
+Place the springform pan on two layers of wide heavy-duty aluminum foil (use the one in the oven for one layer) and carefully wrap.
 Place into a large roasting pan and add to oven.
 Carefully pour hot water to come halfway up the sides of the springform pan.
-Bake the cheesecake until the filling is slightly puffed and softly set (it should jiggle every so slightly in the center and the edges should be firm) and the top is lightly golden but not browned, about 1 1/2 hours.
+Bake the cheesecake until the filling is slightly puffed and softly set (it should jiggle ever so slightly in the center and the edges should be firm) and the top is lightly golden but not browned, about 1 1/2 hours.
 Transfer the cheesecake to a wire rack to cool.
-(Note: I found it easiest to turn off the oven and leave the door ajar until the hot cheesecake and water had cooled to a reasonable temperature to handle.
+(Note: I found it easiest to turn off the oven and leave the door open until the hot cheesecake and water had cooled to a reasonable temperature to handle.)

 Let Cheesecake sit on wire rack until cool, then carefully run a thin knife between the pan and the cheesecake.
 Transfer to refrigerator.
 Once the cheesecake has cooled in the refrigerator, cover, and chill overnight.

 When ready to serve, carefully dab any moisture that may have accumulated on the cheesecake with a clean towel or paper product.
 Release the springform pan and serve in wedges, garnished as desired.